Communist Party of Austria

 The Communist Party of Austria (Kommunistische Partei Österreichs, KPÖ) is a communist party in Austria.
 Established in 1918 as the Communist Party of German-Austria (KPDÖ), it is one of the world's oldest communist parties.
 The KPÖ was banned between 1933 and 1945 under both the Austrofascist regime and the Nazi German administration of Austria after the 1938 Anschluss.
-It played an important role in the Austrian resistance against the Nazis.